The Environment, More or Less

 Satellite Television Good news for people who love TV.
 The Atlantic Monthly, June 1985.

-Ephemeral States (Part I) At the frontiers of geography.
+Ephemeral States At the frontiers of geography.
 The Atlantic Monthly, January 1988.

-Ephemeral States (Part II) An update.
-The Atlantic Monthly, July 1988.
+Ephemeral States Update A follow-up.
+The Atlantic Monthly, July, 1988.

 The Evidence Store Stephen Appelbaum sells visual aids and other supplies to trial lawyers.
 The Atlantic Monthly, April 1988.